Tic-Tac-Dough: CBS/Syndication: 1978–1986

-Wink Martindale hosted Tic-Tac-Dough for its first seven seasons, then left on May 24, 1985, to host his new creation Headline Chasers.
+Wink Martindale hosted Tic-Tac-Dough for its first seven seasons, then left on May 24, 1985, to host his new creation, Headline Chasers.
 Jim Caldwell took over as host on September 23, 1985, and hosted until the series finale on May 23, 1986.
 Jay Stewart served as announcer for the first three years.
-Charlie O'Donnell replaced Stewart in 1981.
+Charlie O'Donnell replaced Stewart in 1981 (O'Donnell had taken over the same position from Stewart on the other two Barry & Enright produced game shows The Joker's Wild and Bullseye) and would continue the role until the series ended in 1986.
 Occasional substitutes for those announcers included Johnny Gilbert (including the syndicated premiere), Bob Hilton, Mike Darow, John Harlan, and Art James.

 In an interview, Martindale stated that while the CBS version began airing Barry & Enright Productions secured a spot to air a syndicated version that began in the fall.
 The CBS version ended due to poor ratings, but the syndicated version drew high numbers and as a result had an eight-year run.

 Throughout its eight-year run, the show used its theme song entitled "Crazy Fun", which was composed by Hal Hidey.
 From 1978 to the end of 1980, the show was recorded at CBS Television City in Hollywood in studio 31 and studio 43 at different times.

 From 1981 to 1984 and again for the final season from 1985 to 1986, the show was taped at the studios of KCOP (also known as Chris Craft Studios).
 The 1984–85 season was taped at The Production Group Studios, while Chris Craft Studios was getting an overhaul.

 Beginning around early 1979, every Friday was "Hat Day", where Martindale received hats from viewers to show off at the end of the show.
 Some were winter hats, and some even dealt with the show (such as having a picture of a dragon on them).
 He also wore hats on the Friday shows of Las Vegas Gambit, which he was also hosting on NBC at the time, requiring Martindale to commute between Los Angeles and Las Vegas for over a year.